Follow these steps to open a gym:

 Buy the best equipment you can comfortably afford and look for ways to accommodate multiple users for less money.

-For example, a rack of dumbbells and a few benches mean that lots of people can work out at the same time.
+For example, a rack of dumbbells and a few benches mean that many people can work out simultaneously.

-In contrast, only one person can use a lat pulldown machine at a time.
+In contrast, only one person can use a lat pulldown machine.

 Also, remember that you get what you pay for, and low-cost gym equipment is usually less robust than more expensive gear.